flyteorg/flyte/rsts/concepts/admin.rst

 +++++++++++++++++++

 A thorough background on :std:ref:`matchable resources <protos/docs/admin/admin:matchableresource>` explains their purpose and application logic.
-As a summary, these are used to override system level defaults for kubernetes cluster resource management, default execution values, and more all across different levels of specificity.
+As a summary, these are used to override system level defaults for Kubernetes cluster resource management, default execution values, and more all across different levels of specificity.

 These entities consist of: